avj2352/ds-algo-2020/aws-certification/aws-ccp-04.md

 - Fault Tolerance - Auto scaling detects when an instance is unhealthy & replaces it
 - Scalability & Elasticity

+- :exclamation: When you create a load balancer, you must choose whether to make it an internal load balancer or an internet-facing load balancer.
+In a multi-tier architecture, as described above, you would deploy an internal load balancer to distribute traffic from the webservers to the application servers.
+The nodes of an internal load balancer have only private IP addresses.
+The DNS name of an internal load balancer is publicly resolvable to the private IP addresses of the nodes.
+Therefore, internal load balancers can only route requests from clients with access to the VPC for the load balancer.

+- The answer “Internet-facing” is incorrect as this configuration is used to support traffic the web-servers from users on the Internet

 ### Security Groups